cloudandr0id/DNDCharacterCreation/project_documentation/cs386_deliverables/D2/d2_requirements.md

 ![Edit DND Character](https://github.com/cloudandr0id/DNDCharacterCreation/blob/main/project_documentation/cs386_deliverables/deliverable_media/Edit%20User%20Interface.png?raw=true)

 **User Case:** Modify Account Information
-**Actor:** Admin
+**Actor:** User
 **Description:** Modify a user’s account to what they want to be changed.
-**Precondition:** User has made an account and contacted admin for modifying their account.
+**Precondition:** User has made an account and contacted User for modifying their account.
-**Postcondition:** Admin modifies account to what the user wants to modify.
+**Postcondition:** User modifies account to what the user wants to modify.
 **Main Flow:**
     1. User makes account and makes a mistake in their account making.
-2. User contacts admin to help them modify their account.
+    2. User contacts User to help them modify their account.
-3. Admin goes into the system and modifies account to what the User has asked them to fix.
+    3. User goes into the system and modifies account to what the User has asked them to fix.

-**Alternative Flow:**
+**Alternative Flow(s):**
     1. User makes account and makes no mistake in their account making.
-2. User doesn’t need to contact admin and is happy!
+    2. User doesn’t need to contact User and is happy!

 ![Modify Account Information](https://github.com/cloudandr0id/DNDCharacterCreation/blob/main/project_documentation/cs386_deliverables/deliverable_media/ModifyUserAccountsUseCase.png?raw=true)